-- How do we serve the right ads to the right content based on advertiser preferences?
+- Brand safety controls How do we serve the right ads to the right content based on advertiser preferences?

 Advertisers will also have controls to dictate where their ads appear on Facebook.
 Understanding these controls as a creator will help you determine what types of content you should be creating that will be most likely to receive ads on Facebook.
 See below for the advertiser controls:

 - Placement controls - control which platforms & placements your ads appear in

 - Category blocking - stop your ads from appearing on sensitive categories.
 Categories include:

 - Pre-campaign publisher list - review a complete list of publishers and places where your ads could run

 - Domain/App block list - Stop your ads from appearing on specific websites, apps, or Pages.